prebid/prebid.github.io/dev-docs/modules/userId.md

 ## Criteo RTUS

 Criteo Real Time User Sync (RTUS) is designed for use as an alternative for platforms that cannot drop their cookies due to Safari 3rd party restriction.

+Add it to your Prebid.js package with:

+{: .alert.alert-info :}
+gulp build --modules=userId,criteortusIdSystem

 ### Criteo RTUS Registration